Musée d'ethnographie de Neuchâtel

 The Musée d'ethnographie de Neuchâtel (MEN) is a museum of ethnography in Neuchâtel, Switzerland established in 1904.
 The collections consist of 50,000 objects from all regions of the world, with about half from Africa.
-The MEN is well know for its museology of the rupture (muséololgie de la rupture), initiated by Jacques Hainard in the 1980's.
+The MEN is well known for its museology of the rupture (muséololgie de la rupture), initiated by Jacques Hainard in the 1980s.
 This exhibition policy aims at questioning the objects' meaning and the museum's social role.

 Starting in 2015, major renovations were undertaken on the museum's buildings.
 The historical part was renovated first, followed by the temporary exhibitions building, ending in 2020.

-Since 2017, the reference exhibition is L'impermanence des choses, centered on the museum's collections.
+Since 2017 the reference exhibition is L'impermanence des choses, centered on the museum's collections.

 History

 The collections before the establishment of the museum

 The collections' first objects came from Charles Daniel de Meuron's cabinet of natural history donated to the city in 1795.
 The cabinet included two hundred ethnographic pieces, originating in Oceania, Asia and Africa (by order of abundance).
 During the early 19th century, the collections were a mix of objects that would later form the basis for the museums of Natural History, Arts and History and Ethnography.
 Throughout the century, the ethnographic collections grew in size and were moved around multiple times, often lacking sufficient space according to their curators.